pc-chin-android/ui-playground/README.md

 ## Contribution

 Pull requests are welcome.
-However, as this is a private project, please email me at [my email](mailto:chin.pengcheng@gmail.com).
+However, as this is a private project, please email me at [my email](mailto:chin.pengcheng@gmail.com) for any changes.

 ## License
 [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)